Crowdfunding real estate: What it is and how it works

 • Private real estate deals

-To date, Fundrise has distributed over $431 million to its investors.
-However, with a focus on long-term investments, you may have your money tied up for years before seeing returns.
-Think about if you’re in a good financial position to commit to such a lengthy investment.
+Fundrise primarily focuses on long-term investments, so you may have your money tied up for years before seeing returns.
+Think about whether you’re in a good financial position to commit to such a lengthy investment.

 RealtyMogul

-RealtyMogul brings crowdfunding options for both nonaccredited and accredited investors interested in REITs and individual properties.
-They vet every posted opportunity, establishing a sense of trust for their listed offerings.
+RealtyMogul offers crowdfunding options for both nonaccredited and accredited investors interested in REITs and individual properties.
+They vet every posted opportunity to establish a sense of trust for their listed offerings.

-With over $1.2 billion pooled into 40,000 investments nationwide, RealtyMogul is building a track record aimed at delivering.
+With over $8 billion in property value offered on the platform, RealtyMogul is building a track record aimed at delivering.
 For accredited investors, 1031 exchanges are available, which help defer capital gains tax from property sales.

 Crowd Street